Photoreactivity of Drugs in vitro and in vivo

 Klebsiella pseudomonas.

 PDT against microbial pathogens includes a broad spectrum of action, because singlet oxygen has a number of targets within the cell.
 For the same reason it is regarded less likely that the bacteria will develop resistance towards PDT (Jori and Coppellotti, 2007; Konopka and Goslinski, 2008).
 It is known that gram-positive bacteria species are much more sensitive to photodynamic inactivation (PDI) than gram-negative species.
 Efforts have therefore been made to design photosensitizers capable of attacking gram-negative strains.
-Antimicrobial PDT is making rapid advances towards clinical applications within the field of oral infections, periodontal diseases, healing of infected wounds and treatment of
+Antimicrobial PDT is making advances towards clinical applications within the field of oral infections, periodontal diseases, healing of infected wounds and treatment of

 Acne vulgaris.
 The first product to be applied in the oral cavity came on the market in Canada in 2005 (Periowave™, Ondine) and products for the treatment of infected wounds are under clinical trial.
-Antimicrobial PDT requires topical applications of photosensitizers, which will be selective for the microorganism, without causing unacceptable damage to the host tissue.
+Antimicrobial PDT requires the topical application of photosensitizers, which are selective for the microorganism without causing unacceptable damage to the host tissue.
 The possibility of adverse effects on host tissues has often been raised as a limitation of antimicrobial PDT.
 However, studies have shown that the photosensitizers are more toxic against microbial species than against mammalian cells, and that the concentration of photosensitizer and light energy dose necessary to kill the infecting organism has little effect on adjacent host tissues.
 Photoactivated disinfection of blood samples and surfaces like benches and floors is also introduced as a promising application of antimicrobial PDT.

 Novel drug delivery systems are directed toward a controlled release rate, a sustained duration of therapeutic action, and/or a targeting of the delivery to a specific tissue.
 One may take advantage of the photoreactivity of a pharmaceutical compound or excipient in the development of new drug delivery principles and devices.
-Photoactivation is an attractive option for triggering drug delivery.
-The method provides a broad range of adjustable parameters (e.g., wavelength, intensity, duration, spatial and temporal control) that can be optimized to suit a given application.
+Photoactivation is an attractive option for triggering drug delivery, providing a broad range of adjustable parameters (e.g., wavelength, intensity, duration, spatial and temporal control) that can be optimized to suit a given application.
 Modern laser systems provide an energy confinement that makes them suitable for a number of biomedical applications.
 A combination of a laser and an optical fibre would allow very specific targeting to a tissue or organ.
 Laser excitation methods can therefore be used in a drug activating processes.
 Photoactivated drug delivery includes different approaches.
-The method can be used to control the release rate of the active principle from a dosage form (i.e., a carrier system), it can be used to activate a drug molecule that is already present at the site of action in an inactive form (e.g., a photosensitizer or a prodrug), or it can combine the two (i.e., photocontrolled drug release and drug activation) (Sortino, 2008; Tønnesen, 2004).
+The method can be used to control the release rate of the active principle from a dosage form (i.e., a carrier system), to activate a drug molecule that is already present at the site of action in an inactive form (e.g., a photosensitizer or a prodrug), or to combine the two (i.e., photocontrolled drug release and drug activation) (Sortino, 2008; Tønnesen, 2004).
 While photoactivation of sensitizers is well established, for instance in the treatment of cancer (photodynamic therapy, PDT) or psoriasis (PUVA-therapy), the application of photoactivated carrier systems offers an underdeveloped opportunity, and includes systems like photoresponsive hydrogels, microcapsules, liposomes, nanoparticles and oligonucleotides.

 Photoinduced Side Effects in vivo